 - the department

 - the thesis title

 - the supervisor’s name (and the co-supervisor’s name, where applicable)

 - the academic year

-For the LUISS thesis, the departments have prepared title page templates to use:
+For the Luiss thesis, the Student Office has prepared Final Paper first page template to use:

 2.2.
 Table of contents

 The table of contents indicates the titles and page numbers at the beginning of the sections that make up the text of the thesis (chapters, sections, subsections, bibliography, etc.) and provides a snapshot of the content and structure of the paper.
 It has an organizational purpose with regard to the work being prepared and undergoes modification as the research on the thesis evolves and expands.

 2.3.
 The introduction